TIBCOSoftware/snappydata/docs/install/index.md

 The SnappyData **Community Edition** is Apache 2.0 licensed.
 It is a free, open-source version of the product that can be downloaded by anyone.
 The erstwhile **Enterprise Edition** of the product, which is sold by TIBCO Software under the name **TIBCO ComputeDB™**, includes everything that is offered in the Community Edition along with additional capabilities that are closed source and only available as part of a licensed subscription.

-As of the 1.3.0 release, all components that were previously closed source are now OSS (except for the GemFire connector), and there is only the **Community Edition** that is released.
+Starting with 1.3.0 release, all components that were previously closed source are now OSS (except for the GemFire connector), and there is only the **Community Edition** that is released.

 For more information on the capabilities of the Community Edition and differences from the previous Enterprise Edition, see [Community Edition (Open Source)](../additional_files/open_source_components.md).